plone/training/docs/mastering-plone/voting-story/behaviors_2.md

 Next we provide the internal fields via properties.
 Using this form of property makes them read-only properties, as we do not define setters/mutators.

-The `can_vote` property checks whether the current user has permission to vote.
+The `voting_enabled` property returns True to indicate that the voting behavior is active.
 The `votes` property returns the current vote totals.
 The `voted` property returns a list of users who have voted.